The Cyber Hymnal™

 Why is the text hard to read?
 We don’t specify a particular font for English text.
 Your browser picks the font, so if it’s hard to read, you’ll have to blame your browser.

 Why do some index entries have numbers after them?
-These indicate primary titles, names, etc. Mostly, this is for our own use as a convenient way to count the number of primary entries.
+These indicate primary titles, names, etc. Mostly, we this to count the number of primary entries.
 Entries without numbers are alternate titles or first lines.

 Is there an index of hymns by date written, by author birth/death dates, etc.?
 Sorry, no. We don’t have the resources to maintain such indexes.